 Which pan size should I use?

-With electric hobs, there is the option of purchasing a model with one or more dual zones that operate in two size options, allowing you to use different pan shapes and sizes on the hob.
+, there is the option of purchasing a model with one or more dual zones that operate in two size options, allowing you to use different pan shapes and sizes on the hob.
 This has both the effect of saving money by using only a small cooking zone when you are using a small pan or accommodating large pans for batch cooking or special occasions.